What Scholarships Does Oberlin Offer?

 Oberlin College National Merit Scholarships and National Achievement Scholarships

-Oberlin College sponsors a National Merit Scholarship in the amount of $1,000.
-Finalists in the National Merit Scholarship program competition are eligible for consideration for an Oberlin-sponsored National Merit Scholarship if they declare Oberlin as their first-choice college, have filed an application for admission to Oberlin College, and have not been selected as winners of other National Merit or Corporate National Merit Scholarships.
+Oberlin College sponsors a National Merit Scholarship in the amount of $2,000.
+Finalists in the National Merit Scholarship program competition are eligible for consideration for an Oberlin-sponsored National Merit Scholarship if they declare Oberlin as their first-choice college, apply to Oberlin, and have not been selected as winners of other National Merit or Corporate National Merit Scholarships.

 International Students

-Oberlin College has three merit-based scholarships for which eligible international students may be considered.
-No separate application is required; all admitted students will be considered.
+In addition to the standard merit awards, Oberlin College has three merit-based scholarships for which eligible international students may be considered.
+No separate application is required.

 The Eduardo Chivambo Mondlane Scholarship continues the outreach that enabled Mr. Mondlane to attend Oberlin College.
 Successful candidates will be offered up to $10,000.